New examples of W$^*$ and C$^*$-superrigid groups: Introduction

-Over the years however there have been discovered a variety of instances where $\cL(\G)$ is sensitive to various algebraic, analytic and representational properties of $\G$.
+Over the years however there have been discovered a variety of instances where $\cL(\G)$ is sensitive to various algebraic, analytic and representation theoretic properties of $\G$.
 A significant part of this progress was achieved through the emergence of Popa's deformation/rigidity theory in the early $2000$.
-This is remarkably powerful conceptual framework that allow implementation of algebraic, dynamical, geometric and cohomological information of groups at the level of their von Neumann algebras.
+This is a remarkably powerful conceptual framework that allows for various algebraic, dynamical, geometric and cohomological information of groups to be completely recovered from their von Neumann algebras.